-(8) To print multiple range of lines of text file: By using below command, only line numbers 3,4,6,7 print as a output.
+(8) To print multiple range of lines of text file: By using below command, only line numbers 3,4,6,7 print as an output.

 sed -n -e '3,4p' -e '6,7p' testfile.txt

-(11) To delete a particular line in test file: Below command deletes 4th line of testfile.txt while print.
+(11) To delete a particular line in test file: Below command deletes the 4th line of testfile.txt while printing.